yohgaki/validate-php-scr/README.md

 [OWASP TOP 10 A10:2017](https://www.owasp.org/index.php/Top_10-2017_A10-Insufficient_Logging%26Monitoring) requires to validate all inputs.
 Although you are better to do stricter validations against headers, this validation is OWASP TOP 10 A10:2017 compliant HTTP request header validation.

-## Application "INPUT" and "BUSINESS LOGIC" Data Validation Basics
+## "APPLICATION INPUT" and "BUSINESS LOGIC" Data Validation Basics

-Application INPUT data validation and BUSINESS LOGIC data validation are **2 different validations**.
+APPLICATION INPUT data validation and BUSINESS LOGIC data validation are **2 different validations**.

-### Application INPUT Data Validation
+### APPLICATION INPUT Data Validation

+IMPORTANT: User mistakes are valid inputs.

+**APPLICATION INPUT data should be validated as fast as it can to minimize misbehavior/vulnerability.** Application INPUT data validation must validate all inputs are valid for the application. i.e. If ID is number between 1000 and INT_MAX, then you must only accepts number 1000 from INT_MAX.
+If a string is for names, then the string should never exceed 512 bytes unless attacker is tampering your application.
+If your application restricts name length to 100 by client side JavaScript, then you should never accept strings longer than 100.
+Do not forget to check too few/many parameters as this is one of a "standard input validation" requirement.

-All of application INPUT data must be validated and validations should be done at **Application Trust Boundary**.
+All of application input data must be validated and validations should be done at **Application Trust Boundary**.
 Application INPUT data validation assures "Values have correct **forms**".  e.g. length, range, encoding, used chars, specific formats such as date, phone, zip.
 Both **Correct and "Input mistake" values** are valid input data.

 Application INPUT data validation failure MUST NOT require user interactions.
-INPUT data validation failure means "A user sent **Invalid values**.(= values clients cannot/should not send, unacceptable values. e.g. Too large, broken char encoding, malformed format/char, etc).
+INPUT data validation failure means "A user sent **Invalid values**.(= values clients cannot/should not send. unacceptable values. e.g. Too large, broken char encoding, malformed format/char, etc).
 These invalid inputs MUST simply be rejected and handled according to [**"FAIL FAST"**](https://en.wikipedia.org/wiki/Fail-fast) principle. i.e. Reject invalid inputs like WAF(Web Application Firewall) does.
 All inputs, including HTTP headers/query parameters, must be validated always.

-Input data format correctness must be validated by server always.
+Input data format correctness must be validated by server always AND the validation must be done as fast as it can.
+Input data validation should not require user interaction, should not provide meaningful error message (to attackers).

-### Application BUSINESS LOGIC Data Validation
+### BUSINESS LOGIC Data Validation

+IMPORTANT: Detecting broken/totally wrong/invalid inputs at business logic code is too late.
+It is good for "fail safe", but "fail safe" is not an ideal security measure.

+**BUSINESS LOGIC data validation is for input mistake detection that users allowed to, not for totally broken inputs sent from crackers.** Business logic (e.g. Model in MVC) should not supposed to handle totally wrong input value (e.g. number is expected, but string is supplied) because totally wrong values should be handled by APPLICATION INPUT validation already.

 Application BUSINESS LOGIC data validation validates values against business logic. e.g. Reservation date is future date, min value is less than max value, has valid CSRF token, etc. BUSINESS LOGIC data validations are responsible for logical correctness mainly.

 Unlike Application INPUT data validations, many BUSINESS LOGIC data validations require user interactions to correct input mistakes.

 Logical data correctness must be validated by server always.
+Business logic validation usually requires user interaction and/or should provide meaningful error message what went wrong.

 ### References